swc-project/website/pages/docs/usage/plugins.md

 # Plugins

-You can create and use custom plugins with SWCs WebAssembly-based runtime.
+You can create and use custom plugins with SWCs WebAssembly(WASM) based runtime.
-The WASM Api is the successor of the legacy [JS API](/docs/usage/plugins-legacy).
+The WASM API is the successor of the legacy [JS API](/docs/usage/plugins-legacy).

 > Warning: The WASM plugin API is still experimental